 This campus is subject to City of Darebin parking regulations.
 All vehicles (other than motorcycles) parking between 8am and 5pm Mon-Fri must have either a current yearly permit or a daily ticket or voucher.
 You must park in the white-lined parking bays, not the red or green spaces.
-The area is patrolled regularly and you will get a parking fine if you don't buy a ticket.
+The area is patrolled regularly and you will get a parking fine if you don't buy a ticket or organise one with us.